+GOT WOOD?

-Got Wood?
-Does your camp have usable lumber left over that you can't take home and don't want to burn?
+Does your camp have usable lumber left over?

-Last year Burners Without Borders (and you!) reclaimed 5 truckloads of wood from the playa and delivered it to Habitat for Humanity in Reno where it was turned into homes for needy families.
-This year we're going to do even more.
-Read the Tip Sheet you received upon entry to the event and listen to BMIR (94.5) for details on when and where you can recycle your theme camp.
+Donate lumber that you can't take home and don't want to burn.
+Last year Burning Man (and you!) reclaimed over 8 truckloads of wood from the playa.
+This year we're going to recover even more.
+Read the Tip Sheet you receive upon entry to the city and listen to BMIR (94.5 FM) for details on when and where you can recycle your theme camp.
 Volunteer sorters are much appreciated!
 Go to Playa Info for more information on volunteering.